If you need your Flat Roof repaired in Massachusetts, we service the Metro Boston area! Learn more, and fill our roof repair request HERE.

 Due to a wide scope of flat roofing materials and different roof problems that cause leaks, it is virtually impossible to cover everything that is related to flat roof repair in one article.
 For your convenience, we have several DIY roof repair guides for a specific flat roof type and specific repair methods.
 These guides are easy to follow, and are aimed at both home and business owners.

-The first guide is for homeowners with EPDM rubber roof leaks.
-There are essentially two methods of rubber roof repair, or rather two types of flashing materials that are used to repair a rubber roof.
-First is the older splice adhesive method (black rubber glue) applied directly to the rubber membrane.
-Second is a newer / better Peel & Stick method, which provides faster and better adhesion and lasts longer.
+There are essentially two methods of rubber roof repair, or rather two types of flashing materials that are used to repair it.
+First, is the older splice adhesive method (black rubber glue) applied directly to the membrane.
+Second, is a newer / better Peel & Stick method, which provides faster and better adhesion and lasts longer.

-- Rubber roof repair – our original article about fixing EPDM rubber membrane roofs using “black glue” or rubber seams adhesive.
+- DIY Rubber Roof Repair – our original article about fixing EPDM rubber roofs using using the newer Peel & Stick flashing and EPDM Primer

 DIY Rubber Roof Repair Video – learn how to repair EPDM rubber roofs:

 Repairing a Tar and Gravel roof is simpler than fixing a rubber roof.
 All you really need to do is clean the leaking spot, apply tar, reinforcing mesh, and put gravel over your patch.
 The biggest problem will be finding the roof leak.
-Unlike the rubber roof, where it is easy to find a separated seam or flashing, tar roofs are covered with loose gravel, and you do not actually see any holes in the roof.
+Unlike a rubber roof, where it is easy to find a separated seam or flashing, a tar roof is covered with loose gravel, and you do not actually see any holes in the roof.
 Check out the Tar roof repair video below.
-For more information on locating and fixing a roof leak, check out the Tar Roof repair guide (a link is posted after the video).

 DIY Tar & Gravel Roof Repair Video: